dongskyler/ubuntu-20-desktop-post-installation-script/README.md

 - Yarn
 - Zoom
 - Zsh
-  - With syntax highlighting
+  - Add syntax highlighting functionality
+  - Set Zsh theme to 'bira'
-  - Use Zsh as the default shell
+  - Change the default shell from Bash to Zsh

 ---